-Use the panel in the left to search for molecules or proteins (the "elements" which constitute simulations).
+Use panel 1 to search for molecules or proteins (the "elements" which constitute simulations).
 You can use SMILES, InChI, InChIKey, PubChem CIDs, ChEMBL id's and common names to search for molecules.
 In order to find proteins, Uniprot accession codes and common names can be used.
-You can filter the type of the results returned (All, protein, standard form, specific states).
-Next to every result, you will find an "Add to search" button, which will add the element to the right panel, allowing you to search a simulation using a given combination of elements.
-For example: standard form Clozapine AND protein P28222.
+You can indicate if your search is a GPCR or another protein using the dropdown.
+You can also use it to search by dynamics ID.
+If you are not looking for a protein, just use the option "All".
+Then press the search button to obtain the resulting elements.
+Next to every result, you will find an "Add to search" button, which will add the element to the panel 2.

-The right panel holds all the elements you have added during your elements search.
-You can directly click the search button to find all simulations matching that combination or you can tune a bit your results by filtering by some parameters (time step, software used, etc.).
-You can select the function which the molecule performs in the system: "Orthosteric ligand", "Allosteric Ligand", "Other" or "All".
-"All" meaning any of the previous.
+Panel 2 holds all the elements you have added.
+You can directly click on the search button to find all simulations matching that combination of elements, or you can tune your results by filtering by some parameters, which you will find at "See simulation filters".
+Such parameters include time step, software used, etc. For molecules, you can select whether your molecule is an "Orthosteric ligand", "Allosteric Ligand", "Other" or "All" (meaning any of the previous).
 For proteins, you can select if it is a GPCR or not, using the "is GPCR" checkbox.
 If it is not selected, we assume that the protein is NOT a GPCR.
-If you need to use boolean operators like OR, AND, NOT, switch to the Advanced search
+If you need to use boolean operators like OR, AND, NOT, switch to the Advanced search.

 Difference between standard form and specific states

-The difference between standard form and specific states is that a standard form represents a set of related molecules which only differ in the protonation state, or tautomerization state, or some other subtle features.
-Each of this different states is a single specific state.
+The difference between standard form and specific states is that a standard form represents a set of related molecules that only differ in the protonation state, tautomerization state, or some other subtle features.
+Each of these different states is a single specific state.
 As the concept of specific state is more precise, when searching with it, you will only find those simulations containing exactly that specific state.
-However, if you search by a standard form, you will find all the simulations which have any of the related molecules belonging to that standard form set.
-So, if you search systems using Clozapine (standard form) you will always get more results (or the same) than if you search by Clozapine (specific state X).
+However, if you search by a standard form, you will find all the simulations which have any of the related molecules belonging to that standard form.
+Therefore, if, for example, you search systems using Clozapine (standard form) you will always get more results (or the same) than if you search by Clozapine (specific state X).

 Simple and Advanced Search

-In the right panel, you can choose between Simple and Advanced search, the difference being that the second kind allows you to use "AND", "OR" and "NOT" boolean operators, as well as brackets.
+In panel 2, you can choose between Simple and Advanced search, the difference being that the second allows you to use "AND", "OR" and "NOT" boolean operators, as well as brackets.
 Simple search only allows "AND" operator (which is enough in most cases).
 The following is an example of how to perform a search with brackets: